BIMSBbioinfo/projectTemplate/README.md

 Comment your code, likely a master student will look at it.
 You can avoid exessive commenting if you pick variable names and function names intelligently.
 Some degree of comments will be necessary for understanding your code at all times.
 It will be very rare that your code is so clear someone can pick up what you are doing just by looking at variable and function names.
-While doing things fast, picking good names for stuff will be secondary priority, speaking from experience.
+While doing things fast, picking good names for stuff will be secondary priority (speaking from experience).

-### I'm developing an R/python package do I need to follow these convetions?
+### I'm developing an R/python package or PiGx pipeline do I need to follow these convetions?
 The data analysis project might depend on a python or R package you developed but they have different conventions to follow.
 For those sub-projects follow the conventions with reproducibility and usability in mind.
 You still will have to follow the convention laid out here when you are publishing the package or demonstrating it results.
 The package you develop is very likely to be used in a data analysis setting where it will be part of another project or it will have its own publication, for those tasks you need to use the project structure convetions laid out here.

 ## When to update the READMEs?